Genesis3800/PolygonPunks-Subgraph/README.md

 2. Copy the deployment command from your Chainstack Subgraphs console.

-3. In your terminal, run the follosing command to compile your subgraph:
+3. In your terminal, run the following command to compile your subgraph:

 ```bash
 graph build
 ```

-4. Finally, paste the deployment command and exectue it from within your terminal.
+4. Finally, paste the deployment command and execute it from within your terminal.

 ## Query your Chainstack Subgraph with ReactJS